arturonieto/arturonieto/README.md

 ### Expertise 🧠

 Passionate about problem solving and logical thinking.
-Through my years of experience I have work in a big variety of projects, implementing solutions to real world problems that educational institutions face everyday (I worked for a Saas company designed for schools).
+Through my years of experience I have work on a big variety of projects, implementing solutions to real world problems that educational institutions face everyday (I worked for a Saas company designed for schools).
 Some projects lasted days, other weeks and others months, some of them were worked by one developer and one tester and others needed a more complete team.

 Becoming the Technical leader of a new team was challenging but really enriching.
 I was pushed to improve my comunication and leadership skills and, eventhough it was not easy, I ended up enjoying it.
 Crafting the path of action when talking about software development is not an easy job and I admire and respect everyone who is proficient at this role.